 When I used to be very active on LinkedIn, I learnt so much new stuff from the platform.
 I know LinkedIn has a bad rep for being disingenuous and curated but it all boils down to the quality of your network.
 When you follow amazing people with great content, you will learn so many things that will change your life.
-It can either be career, business or generally life hacks that people share.
-Watching from the sidelines is sometimes my favorite thing to do.
+It can either be a career, business or general life hacks that people share.
+Watching from the sidelines is sometimes my favourite thing to do.
 Especially if I’m not in the mood to join a conversation.
 But you shouldn’t hesitate to do so when you can.
 In all, LinkedIn is incredibly underrated for personal development.

 Learn new skills or improve on your existing ones

 If you feel like you’re not where you should in your career or in life generally, then you should learn new skills.
 If you think that you already have all the relevant skills you need but you’re still not making progress, then improve on them.
 It’s really simple.
 Research your industry and see what skills are currently in demand.
 If you don’t match up, decide the most important course of action.
 Then follow through.
 You never know.
 You might land your next promotion by just improving on your skill.

 As you can see, there are still practical ways to improve yourself before the year ends.
 You just need to be focused and determined.
 Don’t feel pressured to do so many things at once.
 Pick one and stick to it.
 By the end of the year, take stock and see how far you have come.
 You’ll be pleasantly surprised.

 What ways are you currently working to improve yourself?
 Share in the comments!

 If you enjoyed this post, don’t forget to share by pinning this image.